gardener/machine-controller-manager/docs/proposals/update-machine.md

 chk--noo-->LongRetry["return machineutils.LongRetry"]
 ```

-Today, the `triggerCreationFlow` looks like the below.
+Today, the `triggerCreationFlow` is illustrated below with some minor details omitted/compressed for brevity

-* some minor details omitted/compressed for brevity
+*NOTES*
 * The `lastop` below is an abbreviation for `machine.Status.LastOperation`.
 This, along with the machine phase is generally updated on the `Machine` object just before returning from the method.
 * `machineCreateErrorHandler` is a separate method on the controller that handles
 * regarding `phase=CrashLoopBackOff|Failed`. the machine phase may either be `CrashLoopBackOff` or move to `Failed` if the difference between current time  and the `machine.CreationTimestamp` has exceeded the configured `MachineCreationTimeout`.